Skip to content

 Useful for debugging slow endpoints in dev.
 In production, prefer pushing benchmark snapshots into a real metrics backend via globalUseCasesEvents.onCompleted — the cache is bounded by TTL and not a substitute for proper observability.

 config.get("use-cases") is the source for defaults that apply to every use-case unless the per-use-case config overrides them.
-Live in src/config/use-cases.ts:
+The namespace value is typed as UseCaseConfigurations and lives in src/config/use-cases.ts:

 src/config/use-cases.ts